dvdkouril/chromatin-star-zotero/papers-database/README.md

 space.
 The initial step is to process the data from the Kouril et al. 2025 VIS paper.

+Goals:
+- [ ] be able to filter out already reviewed papers from larger searches (e.g., "3D genome")
+- [ ] be able to add newly published publications
+- [ ] be able to check for single entries

 Steps:
 - [ ] process VIS paper corpus
     - [ ] try parsing out the .bib files from supplemental materials